-This pump is designed similarly to the lever-operated piston pump, with the exception that the piston is replaced with a diaphragm membrane.
-Pressure difference is then created not by a moving piston but by the flexible membrane in its place.
-Note that due to pressure the diaphragm will deform differently than how it is drawn in the diagram.

 Materials

 In choosing the materials for our pump, ease of access in Honduras, robustness, and durability of the system were our main concerns.
 For the frame support and lever systems, the material options included steel, wood and aluminum.
 Considering the fact that a strong support will be needed for both the lever piston pump and treadle pump such that the variability of the angle between the lever and piston is minimized between each stroke, and taking price into account, we think steel will be the best choice.

-coefficient ofFor pipe and chamber materials, due to economic concerns, we think PVC will be the best choice by far, even though it has a higher friction.
-Furthermore, in order to protect the PVC pipe from the pressure applied by the operator, a support for the pipe is need; we found angle iron to be the best option in terms of price and ease-of-use.
+For pipe and chamber materials, due to economic concerns (PVC is cheaper than steel pipe) we think PVC will be the best choice by far.
+This is because PVC does not rust and is readily available, even though it has a higher coefficient of friction than steel piping.
+Angle iron is placed alongside the PVC pipe in order for steel pipes to be welded on to create a support frame for the lever.
 Thus, we have decided to use a mixture of PVC pipe, steel, and angle iron for the construction of both the lever piston pump and treadle pump.
-In our initial designs the pump casing will primarily be made of PVC pipe whereas the frame support will be made of angle iron and lever systems will be made of steel.
+In our initial designs, the pump casing will primarily be made of PVC pipe, the frame support will be made of angle iron, and lever systems will be made of steel.
 We purchased some other miscellaneous materials such as a piston rod, pulley, PVC plastic sheeting, concrete, and rope as needed to complete our prototype.

-In order to keep our aim at the ease of manufacturability in Honduras, constraints limit the membrane material to only a few options in the diaphragm pump.
-The difficulty of finding a working membrane is that in order to attain the best results the diaphragm pump has to have a good degree of elasticity, while at the same time it has to have the ability to retain large pressure force over time.
+In order to achieve ease of manufacturability in Honduras, constraints limit the membrane material to only a few options in the diaphragm pump.
+The difficulty of finding a working membrane is that in order to attain the best results the membrane has to have a good degree of elasticity and the ability to maintain a pressure differential equivalent to two to three meters of head.
 Our initial choice for the membrane, due to its availability, was an inner tube from a motor vehicle’s tire.
 We could also use the materials from swimming or rafting tubes.
+This ended up being more difficult to find and utilize than we expected, so we tried a few different options that more readily available.

-Inspired by most materials used for commercial diaphragm pumps, we did a research on rubber and found that butyl rubber has been used in many applications requiring an airtight environment.
+Inspired by the materials used for commercial diaphragm pumps, we found that butyl rubber has been used in many applications requiring an airtight environment.
 It is used for the bladders in basketballs, footballs, soccer balls and other inflatable balls.
-Subsequently we believed that using a soccer ball or basketball by taking the bladder of the ball and sealing it on the top of the pump (which can be easily found) would allow us access to a membrane that would serve our purposes in the diaphragm pump.
+Subsequently we have hypothesized that using a soccer ball or basketball by taking the bladder of the ball and sealing it on the top of the pump would allow us access to a membrane that would serve our purposes in the diaphragm pump.
+This could be the basis for further research that could make our pump more accessible in Honduras.